rfueston/SWE6813_TEAM_8_BestMatcher/README.md

 # Sprint Retro 1

-What Went Well
+What Went Well <br>
-•	Finished all planned points.
+•	Finished all planned points.<br>
-•	Using figma for the prototype UI
+•	Using figma for the prototype UI<br>
-•	Kept to the sprint plan
+•	Kept to the sprint plan<br>
-What to improve
+What to improve <br>
-•	Making sure to close our sprint items when finished.
+•	Making sure to close our sprint items when finished.√
-•	More KT for flutter and firebase
+•	More KT for flutter and firebase<br>
-Action items
+Action items <br>
-•	Review sprint board during scrum/stand up meetings.
+•	Review sprint board during scrum/stand up meetings.<br>
-•	Document flutter and firebase setup
+•	Document flutter and firebase setup<br>

 https://youtu.be/ez1dliyg7eg